 2. Sweet Potatoes

-Find a sweet potato that is a little past being completely edible.
-Cut it in half and use toothpicks to hold each of the halves up a shallow container filled with water.
+Find a sweet potato that is a little past being completely edible (not completely spoilt but not safe for eating either).
+Cut it in half and use toothpicks to hold each of the halves over a shallow container filled with water.

 It will take a few days for the roots to form.

-Once the roots start forming, the sprouts will start to grow on the top side.
+Once the roots start forming, the sprouts will start to grow on the upper side.

-When the sprouts reach a length of 4 inches, cut these off and place them in a container filled with water.
+When the sprouts grow to a length of 4 inches, cut them off and place them in a container filled with water.
 Make sure the bases of the sprouts are in the water.

 Onions are used in a variety of recipes.
-Growing onions at home has a really simple process.
+Growing onions at home have a really simple process.